Bonifatius: Civil War with Felix

 In 427, Bonifatius was recalled to Ravenna by Placidia, but refused the summons.
-Bonifatius was accused of attempting to form his own empire in Roman Africa at the allegation of Flavius Constantius Felix, who had also been a staunch supporter of Placidia and had been installed as the magister utriusque militiae of the west by Theodosius II.
+Bonifatius was accused of attempting to form his own empire in Africa at the allegation of Flavius Constantius Felix, who had also been a staunch supporter of Placidia and had been installed as the magister utriusque militiae of the west by Theodosius II.
 Placidia ordered Felix to send an army to restore the vital province in response.
 Felix's generals for the expedition included Mavortius, Gallio, and Sanoeces.
 Mavortius and Gallio led Roman forces proper, while Sanoeces commanded the Hun Foederati troops.
 Together the three generals laid siege to Bonifatius at Carthage.
 The three besiegers, however, turned on each other, and Sanoeces and his Huns killed the Romans before he was killed himself, which lifted the siege.
 When news reached Ravenna, Felix sent the Comes Sigisvultus against Bonifacius, who campaigned with his Goths in Africa for two years.
 Sigisvultus captured Carthage, but Bonifatius and his Gothic bucellarii continued to campaign in Numidia, where they were allowed to loot the province.
 Bonifatius also had his daughter baptized by an Arian priest, which caused a falling out between him and St. Augustine.
 However, Placidia sent an envoy to Bonifatius in 429, from which she learned that a letter had been forged ordering him not to return to Ravenna if summoned.
 A man named Darius was sent to negotiate a truce between Bonifatius and Sigisvultus, and as a result Bonifatius was restored to Placidia's favor and the civil war ended in time to face the Vandal threat.